fChristenson/international-react/README.md

 * What do we need to consider when we have an app for many customers?
 * What happens when a customer asks for custom features?
-* What can we do to separate features from our builds?
+* What can we do to separate features from our customers?

 ## Notes